corda/corda-ansible/README.md

 - Install necessary packages (including OpenJDK from zulu.org by default)
 - Create a user and a directory for Corda
-- Create the systemd configuration for Corda node and webserver
+- Create the systemd configuration for Corda node
 - Prepare Corda configuration file (*node.conf*)
-- Install Corda jars (node and webserver) either from Maven Central, or from your local machine.
+- Install Corda jars (node) either from Maven Central, or from your local machine.

 ## Limitations